laravel/laravel/readme.md

 ## Installing

-1. Clone the repository
+1. Clone the repository.
-2. CD into the repo
+2. CD into the repo.
-3. Run `npm install`
+3. Run `npm install`.
-4. Run `npm run dev`
+4. Run `composer install`.
-5. Run `composer install`
+5. Run `php artisan serve`.
-5. Run `php artisan serve`
+6. In a new tab/window, run `npm run dev` in the same directory.
 6. Enjoy!

 ## Roadmap